ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS-PCS.md

             ```

 !!! warning "Allow time for cluster bootstrap"
-    Wait about 2 minutes after the login node reaches "Active" before connecting, so cloud-init can finish.
+    Wait about 2 minutes after the login node reaches **Active** before connecting, so cloud-init can finish.

 #### DCV remote desktop (optional)